vidhinrp/asthma_optmization/README.md

-# Lab: Economic Evaluation with Discrete-Time Markov Models
+# Cost Effectiveness of Interventions with Discrete-Time Markov Models